Taking back control of “our fish”?

 We need a better and a more honest policy

 For my part a successful post Brexit fishing policy has to start with political leaders being honest with our fishermen about what can and can’t be achieved outside the EU.
-Something massively lacking until now.
+Something massively lacking, especially now.

 We will need to establish strong bi-lateral agreements and rights with the EU.
 Yes of course we should seek to secure the maximum control of both commercial fish stocks and marine conservation rights within our territorial (200 mile & median line) waters, but should be honest with the industry how much can be secured, bearing in mind the migratory nature of the majority of stock, historic catch records, the capacity of our industry and the risk of losing licenses to foreign vessels and companies anyway.